exercism/ruby/hello-world/GETTING_STARTED.md

     NameError: uninitialized constant HelloWorldTest::HelloWorld
       hello-world/hello_world_test.rb:5:in `test_no_name'

-The letters `ESSS` show that there are four tests altogether, that one of them has an error (`E`), and that three of them are skipped (`S`).

-The goal is to have four passing tests, which will show as four dots: `....`.

-The tests are run in randomized order, which will cause the letters to display in random order as well.

 Within the first test, we are referencing a constant named `HelloWorld` when we say `HelloWorld.hello`.
 When Ruby sees a capitalized name like `HelloWorld`, it looks it up in a big huge list of all the constants it knows about,